 The benchmark describes a backward-facing step flow problem, also known as sudden expansion flow.
 It can be considered as a simply supply flow scenario in building ventilation.
-Flow is isothermal and in the different regime, from laminar to transition further to fully turbulent regime.
+Flow is isothermal and in the different regimes, from laminar to transition further to fully developed turbulent regime.

 The original idea of this benchmark is from an ISHVAC-COBEE 2015 workshop, which focus on errors existing in CFD simulations, especially in connection with low turbulent flow.
 The benchmark test could provide a guide on selecting the proper turbulence model under different flow regime.

 - A benchmark test for room air distribution: The backward facing step flow (P. V. Nielsen, C. Zhang, C. T. Kjær, D. Leiria, H. Nørholm, T. Ramstad, A. Rovithakis, R. L. Jensen, 2019)

 - Possible user-dependent CFD predictions of transitional flow in building ventilation (Lei Peng, Peter V. Nielsen, Xiaoxue Wang, Sasan Sadrizadeh, Li Liu, Yuguo Li, 2016)

 - The Status of Computational Fluid Dynamics (P. V. Nielsen, L. Liu, L. Peng, Y. Li, 2016)